michael-patsko/advent-of-code-2023/README.md

 ### Part 1

 I began Day 7 by updating my template file to incorporate improvements learned from Day 5.
-This included changes such as using `camelCase` for my variable names, better separation of concerns into different variables, and removing some redundant error logging.
+This included changes such as using `camelCase`:camel: for my variable names, better separation of concerns into different variables, and removing some redundant error logging.

 #### My Solution